Murder, She Wrote Book Reviews

 A Question of Murder by Donald Bain - It's a mystery within a mystery: at a mystery theater weekend in the Berkshires, a real murder occurs even as participants are busy unraveling the onstage murder they came to see.
 It's a great concept, made all the more intriguing to readers by the addition of a question about the mystery genre at the start of every chapter (don't worry, the answers are in the back - and yes, Mr. Bain is aware that the provided answer to Chapter 3's question is wrong).
 Unfortunately, the book is too short to adequately handle the complicated plot.
 Certain bits of information are provided by overly simplistic means, many characters do not get the opportunity to grow into well-roundedness, and the murderer's confessional soliloquy, meant to tie up the (numerous) loose ends, is improbably long and flowery.
 It would be interesting to see what this book could be if its plot, and characters, were freed from the limitations of time, location, and page count.

 Three Strikes and You're Dead by Donald Bain - Another engaging read that I devoured in one day, Three Strikes visits the world of minor league baseball, and does an excellent job of illustrating life on the farm teams.
 Here's a hint: it's not nearly as glamorous as the Major Leagues, but every bit as political.
 The story pulls the reader along at a steady pace, and does a good job of creating a minor league team whose players are distinctive and true-to-form.
-Occasional nods to the Red Sox were also pleasing, at least to this long-suffering fan (yes, we won the World Series in '04, but we're still suffering, okay?).
+Occasional nods to the Red Sox were also pleasing, at least to this long-suffering fan (yes, we won the World Series in '04 and '07, but we're still suffering, okay?).

 Coffee, Tea, or Murder? by Donald Bain - If you're an ardent fan of the series and felt like something was missing in this book, it's not just you.
 Many readers sensed the same thing.
 I am referring, of course, to the B-plot of the book, the continuation of Jessica's relationship with George Sutherland.
 When the release date of this book was announced, Donald Bain hinted that it would see an uptick in the status of that relationship, something many readers were looking forward to.
 Alas, the results were disappointing.
 This was through no fault of Mr. Bain's - rather, the blame lies with his overseers at MCA/Universal, the folks that legally own the rights to Jessica's character, who apparently didn't approve of what they saw and sliced and diced the B-plot to ribbons.
 Mr. Bain describes what happened on the discussion page of his website: "Now, for the budding romance between Jessica and George Sutherland.
 I keep trying to advance that relationship, but MCA-Universal, which owns the Jessica Fletcher character, wields a fast and vicious blue pencil on those scenes.
 The latest book, COFFEE, TEA OR MURDER?, is a good example.
 I created myriad scenes between Jessica and George, many of which had to be toned down in the final manuscript. ...
 I'm not sure where the future will take the relationship, but we'll see. ...
 I do feel, as you do, that they go to extremes, and my editor at NAL shared my disappointment that certain scenes in COFFEE, TEA OR MURDER? had to be cut or edited.
 But along with being a writer, I also pride myself in understanding the "business" aspect of publishing.
 My deal is to write the best possible books within the structure of the contracts I sign.
 In other words, I understand and respect the terms of the deal, and I try to pick my fights.
 Aside from their penchant for applying too heavy an editorial hand on occasion, the folks at MCA are a pleasure to work with.
 Bummer that.
 We'll never know what was in those "myriad scenes," and wagers made as to whether or not they'd share a kiss must remain forever unsettled.